DJS-JPN/guide/guide-ja/additional-info/es6-syntax.md

 const token = require('./config.json').token;
 ```

-This is a bit verbose and not the most fun to write out each time.
+This code is a bit verbose and not the most fun to write out each time.
 Object destructuring simplifies this, making it easier to both read and write.
 Take a look:

 ```js
 const { prefix, token } = require('./config.json');
 ```

 Object destructuring takes those properties from the object and stores them in variables.
-If the property doesn't exist, it'll still create a variable, but with the value of `undefined`.
+If the property doesn't exist, it'll still create a variable but with the value of `undefined`.
 So instead of using `config.token` in your `client.login()` method, you'd simply use `token`.
-And since destructuring creates a variable for us, you don't even need that `const prefix = config.prefix` line.
+And since destructuring creates a variable for each item, you don't even need that `const prefix = config.prefix` line.
 Pretty cool!

 Additionally, you could do this for your commands.